Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Introduction

-\boldparagraph{Identifying 18 Secret Leakage Prevention and Remediation Approaches} We present results of a survey with both freelancers and GitHub developers, investigating their approaches and experiences with code secret prevention and remediation (Section~\ref{sec:study-survey}).
-We discovered 18~approaches to prevent and remediate code secret leakage (Table~\ref{tab:findings}). \var{leak.prevalence.Experienced.perc} of our participants reported first-hand experience with secret leakage in their projects.
+\boldparagraph{Identifying 18 Secret Leakage Prevention and Remediation Approaches} We present survey results with freelancers and GitHub developers, investigating their approaches and experiences with code secret prevention and remediation (Section~\ref{sec:study-survey}).
+We discovered 18 approaches to prevent and remediate code secret leakage (Table~\ref{tab:findings}). \var{leak.prevalence.Experienced.perc} of our participants reported first-hand experience with secret leakage in their projects.

-\boldparagraph{Identifying Challenges Developers face with Secret Leakage Prevention and Remediation Approaches} In addition to the survey, we conducted in-depth interviews with GitHub developers which experienced code secret leakage in the past to gather more qualitative insights (Section~\ref{sec:study-interviews}).
-We report on how they detected the leaks, their experiences with code secret leak incidents, the approaches they use to prevent leaks, and their techniques and tools for secret leakage remediation.
-We identified several challenges with common remediation and prevention approaches, as well as usage reasons and needs for prevention approaches.
+\boldparagraph{Identifying Challenges Developers Face with Secret Leakage Prevention and Remediation Approaches} In addition to the survey, we interviewed GitHub developers who experienced code secret leakage to gather more qualitative insights (Section~\ref{sec:study-interviews}).
+We report on how they detected the leaks, their experiences with code secret leak incidents, their approaches to preventing leaks, and their techniques and tools for secret leakage remediation.
+We identified several challenges with common remediation and prevention approaches and motivations to use them.

-\boldparagraph{Providing Recommendations to Reduce the Risk of Secret Leakage} Based on our findings, we provide recommendations for future research, software developers, and collaborative source code platforms on how to prevent and remediate code secret leakage in Section~\ref{sec:discussion}.
+\boldparagraph{Providing Recommendations to Reduce the Risk of Secret Leakage} Based on our findings, we provide recommendations for future research, software developers, and collaborative source code platforms to prevent and remediate code secret leakage in Section~\ref{sec:discussion}.

-\boldparagraph{Providing a Full Replication Package} To support future research, a full replication package is available in line with the effort to support replication of our work, containing all study materials in Appendix~\ref{sec:replication}.
+\boldparagraph{Providing a Full Replication Package} To support future research, a full replication package is available in line with the effort to support replication of our work, containing all study materials in the \availability{} (after Section~\ref{sec:conclusion}).